Vegan Mini Egg Cookie Bars

 Luckily, Doisy & Dam have since created their own vegan Mini Eggs, meaning this recipe just got a whole lot easier!
 They are available to purchase from Holland & Barrett for £1.99.

 They’re made with dark chocolate and are named “Good Eggs” but apart from that, they’re pretty much the exact same as Cadbury’s!

 And for the cookie part?
 I just used my white chocolate chip cookie recipe as a base!
 Without the white chocolate, of course.
 It was a really easy adaptation.

 All you need to do is bake the whole batch of dough together in a large rectangular baking tin, rather than in small batches.
 Whack some vegan Mini Eggs in there and you’re good to go!

-Now that I’m thinking about it, you could also make some delicious vegan Mini Egg cookies out of this recipe!
-You’ll just need to divide the dough up into 12 pieces and bake them for around 12-15 minutes instead, much like my white chocolate cookies.
+You could also make some delicious vegan Mini Egg cookies out of this recipe!
+You’ll just need to divide the dough up into 12 pieces and bake them for around 12-15 minutes instead.

 How to make vegan Mini Egg cookie bars

 As with any baking recipe, the first step is to preheat your oven!
 Set it to 180°C/350°F (or 160°C/325°F if you have a fan or convection oven).